BPhanuphong/Cat-breed-images-classification/README.md

 ## Training and Fine tuning: <a name="finetuning"></a>
-We fine-tuned the pretrained model by adjusting hyperparameters of each models.
+First, We fine-tuned the pretrained model by adjusting hyperparameters of each models.
 Once the best hyperapameters has been obtained from the experiment, we will gradually modify the layers on the classifier's part.

-We evaluate the result using model accuracy on test set.
+Next, We Unfreeze layers of pre-trained modelsWe evaluate the result using model accuracy on test set.
 Hyperparamters we adjust and range of them:
 - `` Optimizer`` : [Adam]
 - `` Learning Rate`` : [0.0000001, 0.000001, 0.00001, 0.0001, 0.00015, 0.0002, 0.001, 0.0025, 0.004, 0.0045, 0.005, 0.006, 0.007, 0.0075, 0.008, 0.01, 0.1]